DonovanLoSg/forexbacktesting/README.md

 Explanation:
 **Moving averages** are the most basic technical strategy.
 The goal is to identify the trend's direction to capitalize on it.
-Traders believe when a short term average cross over a long term average, it shows the direction of the trend.
+Traders believe when a short-term average cross over a long-term average, it shows the direction of the trend.
 An upward trend is a buy signal and a downward trend is a sell signal.
 ```